ZehraKoksal/SNPtotree/README.md

 **ambiguous_variants**

 Based on the pairwise relationships, the final hierarchical order of the variants is established.
 For some variants, an explicit position in the tree could not be determined.
-These variants have ambiguous positions in the tree and can be saved in a folder using:
+These variants have ambiguous positions in the tree and can be stored in a folder using:
 ```
 -ambiguous_variants /path_to_input_data_folder/
 ```